aagatpokhrel/stockify/README.md

 # Stockify

 Notification application, that periodically informs about specific stocks from yahoo finance.
+If the stock price of specified price exceeds the prediction lable then user is notified before hand with the help of email and sms.

 ## Installation